PV-Lab/Robotic_Liquid_Handling/spincoater/spincoater_debugging.md

 - [ ] USB noise is source.
 Use [ODrive USB Isolator](https://odriverobotics.com/shop/usb-isolator) or different USB port as a fix
 	- Recall in 2.009 when macbook USB for Teensy 4.0 signals was functional but power bank was not
 	- Also recall BNC connectors being the issue and them working once connectors were stripped due to problems with how the BNC transferred power

+    ---

+(03/12/25) **New Find**
+   	*Switching to RIGHT usb port of AMLS laptop brings SC closer to the state seen when using personal laptop. `sc.stop()` actually transmits to the odrive now and resets it, whereas before the code would remain stuck and incapable of a keyboard interrupt.
+Also, sc.set_rpm() returns to familiar behavior of doing approx 90deg turn then stopping.
+Now that it is back to a familiar point, will move to diagnosing errors using odrivetool instead of FRG code.
+Need more explicit visibility into whats going on.*

+    *Upon moving to odrivetool and running `odrv0.axis0.requested_state = AXIS_STATE_FULL_CALIBRATION_SEQUENCE`, the odrive completed the calibration motion--though shut off and became unrecognizable to the laptop upon plugging it in again.*

+    ---
 - [ ] May need to shorten wire to prevent ground loop
 - [Ferrite rings](https://shop.odriverobotics.com/products/n97xgxel6y0ufvunsxq70kih4p19nx) can also reduce noise
 - [ ] Switching encoder to 3.3V instead of 5V